greenplum-db/gpdb/README.docker.md

 This guide shows how to use native Docker for Mac to compile GPDB5 with your Mac’s folders mounted into a CentOS container.
 Although compiling GPDB5 on Mac is supported, Linux is required for some GPDB5 features like resource groups.

-Do note that these instructions should be applicable to any Docker host OS, not only Mac.
+These instructions should be applicable to any Docker host OS.
+We have seen it work on Mac OS X El Capitan and Ubuntu.

 ## Installing Docker for Mac OS X